DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v1/README.md

 - Poor data structure design leads to unnecessary complexity in logic.

-This will be the main focus of improvement in the next version.
+This highlights a structural issue that needs to be addressed in future iterations.